markrexwinkel/dapr-workflow-bpmn-generator/README.md

 # dapr-workflow-bpmn-generator

-This repository contains an experimental Source Generator that generates Dapr Workflows from BPMN 2.0 files.
+This repository contains an EXPERIMENTAL Source Generator that generates Dapr Workflows from BPMN 2.0 files.
+I created it to find out if we could translate BPMN workflows into Dapr Workflows.
+It not complete and is not ready to use in production scenarios.

 ## Supported BPMN constructs